tyano/databox/README.md

 ;; "A"
 ```

+All exceptions occurred in transformers like `box/map`, `box/filter` aren't thrown, but converted as failure box.
+And transformers ignore failure box.
+So we can handle boxed data in channel pipeline without any care of exceptions.
+Just throw them.
+Transformer functions never called on failure box and thrown exceptions in transformers automatically converted to failure box.
+The wrapped exception in failure box will be thrown when the box is dereferenced.

 `box/value` never be nested.
-If you call `box/value` on a already boxed data, `box/value` returns the data unchanged.
+If you call `box/value` on already boxed data, `box/value` returns the data unchanged.

 ```clojure
 (let [boxed (box/value :a)]